Skip to main content

 Gas stoves are a leading contributor to poor indoor air quality.
 Scientists have long known that gas stoves emit dangerous indoor pollutants including carbon monoxide, nitrogen oxides, and particulates can cause or exacerbate respiratory problems.

-Ava Community Energy launched this groundbreaking new program to help us study the effects of electrification on indoor air quality.
-You’re invited to participate.
+Ava Community Energy launched this program to study the effects of electrification on indoor air quality.

 What are the benefits of participation in Health-e Communities?